 You are probably asking, “what is a domain name?”.
 Well, simply put, without going into gory detail, it is the URL (i.e., myspace.com, facebook.com, twitter.com are all domain names).
 I would highly advise you to secure (aka register) the domain name for your site immediately.
 There are a couple of reasons for this: 1) the domain is yours and only yours, so there is no need to worry about anyone squatting on your hard work.
 2) Your domain will be readily available for any testing you would like to perform 3) You will not have to worry about it later, and 4) You can include this domain name in the next step of documenting your site.
 Note, you can spend anywhere from $1 to big bucks on your domain; it just depends on where you get it from.
-Most domain registrars charge anywhere from $1 to $25 per year, and I wouldn’t recommending spending anymore.
+Most domain registrars charge anywhere from $1 to $25 per year, and I wouldn’t recommend spending anymore.
 If you want a no-nonsense domain registrar, use HostOtter.com.
 We have been using them for many different sites and could not be happier with their services or prices.

 STEP 2.
 DOCUMENTATION.

-Write down your ideas that you currently have for your new site.
+Write down the ideas that you currently have for your new site.
 Keep in mind what you want the site to become.
 I would advise you to think big and leave ALOT of room for improvement because what you think will work may or may not.
 Something to consider is creating a framework for your site that can be integrated with the other major social networks.
 A reason to do so would be that you could always sell the site later on to a giant corporation with a vast interest in your site.
 For example, in 2005, MySpace.com sold to News Corp for $580 million, not a bad chunk of change.
 Facebook is currently valued between $600 Billion to $725 Billion, depending on the source.